ashnike/AWS_terra/README.md

 docker run -e S3_BUCKET_NAME=" " -e AWS_REGION=" " -p 8000:8000 ashniike/aws_s3_webapp:latest
 ```

-### We will use the IAM role instead of Access ID and Access Key for better security practices.
+### For better security practice, we will use the IAM role instead of Access ID and Secret Key.

 Make sure the IAM role has the necessary permissions for S3 operations (e.g., `s3:GetObject`, `s3:PutObject`, etc.) on the specified bucket as given in [ec2.json](https://github.com/ashnike/AWS_terra/blob/main/modules/iamrole/ec2.json).